OWASP/Go-SCP/src/general-coding-practices/regular-expressions.md

 false
 ```

-What if you're developing with, for example, JavaScript?
+However, what if you're developing with, for example, JavaScript?

 ```JavaScript
 const testString1 = 'john.doe@somehost.com';